-Keeping your dog happy and healthy sounds easy enough, right?
+Dental epulis in dogs is a condition that can occur even if you spend your time keeping your dog happy and healthy.
 You give him love, exercise, good food and make sure he gets his annual vaccinations, and you think he should be good to go.
 Unfortunately, there are various illnesses that dogs can develop even if they get the very best of care.
 One of these conditions is dental epulis.
 While dental epulis may not be life-threatening like some canine conditions, it can cause discomfort and should be treated.

 Epulis (epulides for plural) is a benign tumor or growth found in a dog’s mouth or between their teeth.
 Epulis is actually the most common benign tumors found in the mouth of a dog.
 They may be difficult to spot at first because they’re smooth, firm and similar in color to the dog’s gums.

 Epulides are most often found in middle-aged dogs, and medium to large dogs are most commonly affected.
 The severity of this condition can range from mild to severe depending on the dog and how advanced it was when it was diagnosed.

 The only way to remove these tumors is through dental surgery.
 Because these oral tumors are benign, they will not spread to other parts of the body.
 However, they may regrow even after being surgically removed and can become locally destructive/invasive.
 Epulides are typically found in the dog’s gum tissue that surrounds his or her teeth.

 The tissue that connects the jawbone to the teeth is where the epulis usually originates.
 Once they’ve developed in the tissue, they can invade nearby tissue, which requires removing not just the tumor but also the surrounding tissue.
 In severe cases, it can even require removing part or all of the jawbone.
 Often, one epulis will spread and advance to several.